carstenhain/SV_homology/README.md

 - The VCF file is read in using cyvcf2 and the tool relies on following fields next to mandatory VCF fields:
   - INFO field - SVTYPE - DEL/INS
   - INFO field - SVLEN - Length of the SV in base pairs
+  - The VCF file must be gzipped and end on .vcf.gz
 - Genome reference as fasta file
 - [RepeatMasker](https://github.com/Dfam-consortium/RepeatMasker) bed file for the reference genome